pingidentity/pingidentity-devops-getting-started/docs/deployment/restorePDMultiRegionSeedFailure.md

 ## Run dsreplication initialize-all from a server of the surviving region

-All the pods are now once again in a topology together.
+All of the pods are again in a topology together.
 Now we need to initialize the seed region with the data from the surviving region.
 Run the following command, targeting a server in the surviving region with the `--hostname` argument (this indicates which server the data is coming from, so we want to use a server in the surviving region):

 ```
 dsreplication initialize-all \